-This course introduces the student to the dental office and provides an opportunity for the application of basic dental assisting skills and clinical support functions.
-Additional hours required.
+Dental Assisting Practicum introduces the student to the dental office and provides an opportunity for the application of basic dental assisting skills and clinical support functions.
+Co-requisite: DA 164.

-Prerequisites: DA 144, DA 164, and current enrollment in the Dental Assisting program and Reading Proficiency.
+Prerequisites: DA 144, current enrollment in the Dental Assisting program, and Reading Proficiency.